kanikakasharma/learning-library/developer-library/converged-db-for-developers/machinelearning/lab.md

 ![](./images/ml80.PNG " ")

-7. Check the rows and colums (dimensions) of the data frame.
+7. Check the rows and columns (dimensions) of the data frame.

 ````
 <copy>
 frame.shape
 </copy>
 ````

+(541909, 8)

 8. Renaming columns of the data frame